Acadian Asset Management LLC Sells 184,123 Shares of Vista Outdoor Inc. (NYSE:VSTO)

 Several other large investors also recently added to or reduced their stakes in the company.
 Swiss National Bank lifted its position in shares of Vista Outdoor by 1.8% during the 3rd quarter.
 Swiss National Bank now owns 131,500 shares of the company’s stock valued at $2,654,000 after acquiring an additional 2,300 shares during the period.
 Sei Investments Co. lifted its position in shares of Vista Outdoor by 90.9% during the 3rd quarter.
 Sei Investments Co. now owns 77,706 shares of the company’s stock worth $1,587,000 after buying an additional 37,010 shares during the last quarter.
 Aperio Group LLC lifted its position in shares of Vista Outdoor by 2.3% during the 3rd quarter.
 Aperio Group LLC now owns 30,343 shares of the company’s stock worth $612,000 after buying an additional 681 shares during the last quarter.
 Zurcher Kantonalbank Zurich Cantonalbank lifted its position in shares of Vista Outdoor by 99.5% during the 3rd quarter.
 Zurcher Kantonalbank Zurich Cantonalbank now owns 8,232 shares of the company’s stock worth $166,000 after buying an additional 4,105 shares during the last quarter.
 Finally, Windsor Creek Advisors LLC bought a new stake in shares of Vista Outdoor during the 3rd quarter worth $1,049,000.
 Hedge funds and other institutional investors own 89.59% of the company’s stock.

 Several brokerages recently weighed in on VSTO.
+Aegis began coverage on Vista Outdoor in a research report on Thursday, September 24th.
+They set a “buy” rating and a $27.00 price objective for the company.
 KeyCorp upgraded Vista Outdoor from a “sector weight” rating to an “overweight” rating and set a $30.00 price objective for the company in a research report on Monday, November 9th.
 CL King upgraded Vista Outdoor from a “neutral” rating to a “buy” rating in a research report on Friday, November 6th.
-William Blair began coverage on Vista Outdoor in a research report on Friday, September 4th.
+ValuEngine upgraded Vista Outdoor from a “strong sell” rating to a “sell” rating in a research report on Tuesday, September 22nd.
+Finally, William Blair assumed coverage on Vista Outdoor in a research report on Friday, September 4th.
 They set an “outperform” rating for the company.
-B. Riley restated a “buy” rating and set a $33.00 price objective on shares of Vista Outdoor in a research report on Tuesday, November 3rd.
-Finally, Aegis assumed coverage on Vista Outdoor in a research report on Thursday, September 24th.
-They set a “buy” rating and a $27.00 price objective for the company.
 One research analyst has rated the stock with a sell rating, one has issued a hold rating, seven have assigned a buy rating and one has given a strong buy rating to the company.
 The company presently has an average rating of “Buy” and a consensus target price of $24.57.

 Shares of VSTO opened at $20.99 on Friday.
 Vista Outdoor Inc. has a 12-month low of $4.29 and a 12-month high of $24.94.
 The business has a 50-day simple moving average of $21.25 and a two-hundred day simple moving average of $16.51.
 The company has a quick ratio of 1.45, a current ratio of 2.68 and a debt-to-equity ratio of 0.91.
 The stock has a market cap of $1.22 billion, a PE ratio of -12.27 and a beta of 0.40.